dwyl/HLS-demo/README.md

 #### The "ffmpeg processor" module

-It runs `FFmpeg` as "kept alive" processes via `ExCmd`.
+It runs `FFmpeg` as "keep alive" processes via `ExCmd`.
 This is crucial as we pipe the stdin to FFmpeg.

 When we receive video chunks in binary form via the WebSocket (approx 300KB, depending on the height/width of your video HTMLElement), we pass it to FFmpeg to extract all the frames, at 30 fps.
 Each frame is saved into a file (approx 10kB).

-The other FFmpeg process is when we rebuild HSL video chunks from the transformed frames.
+The other FFmpeg process is when we rebuild HLS video chunks from the transformed frames.
-FFmpeg will update a playlist and produce HSL segments.
+FFmpeg will update a playlist and produce HLS segments.
 The FFmpeg process must not die in order not to append "#EXT-X-ENDLIST" at the end of the playlist.

 The general form of a FFmpeg command is: